prasanthrangan/hyde-themes/README.md

 [![Gruvbox-Retro](https://placehold.co/144x30/475437/B5CC97?text=Gruvbox-Retro&font=Oswald)](#-Gruvbox-Retro-by-T-crypt)
 </td></tr></table></div><br>

-These are the base themes used in [HyDE](https://github.com/prasanthrangan/hyprdots) by default, use themepatcher to install a specific theme from one of the branch
+These are the base themes used in [HyDE](https://github.com/prasanthrangan/hyprdots) by default, use themepatcher to install a specific theme from one of the branch.
-To create your own custom theme, please refer [theming wiki](https://github.com/prasanthrangan/hyprdots/wiki/Theming)

 ```shell
 # themepatcher.sh "<Theme Name>" "<git branch url>"